fhamborg/news-please/README.md

     # Credentials used  for authentication (supports CA-certificates):

-    use_ca_certificates = False'           #If True authentification is performed ca_cert_path = '/path/to/cacert.pem'
+    use_ca_certificates = False'           #True if authentification is performed ca_cert_path = '/path/to/cacert.pem'
     client_cert_path = '/path/to/client_cert.pem'
     client_key_path = '/path/to/client_key.pem'